 However in tank (or better hospital tank) treatment should consist of a primarily gram positive “cocktail” such as Erythromycin (preferably Erythromycin Phosphate, not the much less effective Erythromycin Sulfate found in the API product), possibly adding either Medicated Wonder Shells, API Fungus cure, or even Kanamycin.

 Please note that these combinations (that all start with Erythromycin) are EXTREMELY hard on bio filter bacteria, so use in a quarantine/hospital tank is strongly recommended.

-As lesser strength in tank cocktail, but less harmful to bio filtration would be Melafix & Pimafix.
+As lesser strength "in-tank" treatment, but less harmful to bio filtration would be Kordon Herbal Ich (& Fungus) Attack

 This is only an observation, but I have noted this on several occasions with many Tetras (as well as few Danios/Rasboras), so I would cease the use of these products if FNT Disease is suspected.
 I should note that I have not observed this with the better Cycling aids such as Fritz, SeaChem Stability, or my preferred cycling aid; "AAP Bacter Plus".